What is a Learning Commons Navigator?

 Become a Learning Commons Navigator

-The position of Learning Commons Navigator offers students a job opportunity that helps them to become stronger students while developing a wide array of transferrable professional skills.
+The position of Learning Commons Navigator offers students a job opportunity that helps them to become stronger students while developing a wide array of transferable professional skills.
 Learning Commons Navigators serve as members of the broader team, including Subject-Based Tutors, Writing Assistants, Technology Assistant, Peer Academic Coaches, and the professional staff.
 These positions are filled prior to the start of the semester to allow for participation in our robust training program.
 To apply, see the links to the application below.